quii/learn-go-with-tests/sync.md

 We'll start with an unsafe counter and verify its behaviour works in a single-threaded environment.

-Then we'll exercise it's unsafeness, with multiple goroutines trying to use the counter via a test, and fix it.
+Then we'll exercise its unsafeness, with multiple goroutines trying to use the counter via a test, and fix it.

 ## Write the test first